kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 1. KFP Pipeline: Kubeflow lightweight component method

-   To get started, visit the Kubeflow Pipelines [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/) to understand what the pipelines are, its components, pipeline metrics and how to pass data between components in a pipeline.
+   To get started, visit the Kubeflow Pipelines [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/) to get acquainted with what pipelines are, its components, pipeline metrics and how to pass data between components in a pipeline.
    There are different ways to build out a pipeline component as mentioned [here](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#building-pipeline-components).
    In the following example, we are going to use the lightweight python functions based components for building our kubeflow pipeline.

 2. Kale Pipeline

-   To get started, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to understand how to use the Kale user interface (UI) from a Jupyter Notebook to [annotate notebook cells](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and create machine learning pipelines.
+   To get started, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to get acquainted with the Kale user interface (UI) from a Jupyter Notebook, [notebook cell annotation](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and how to create a machine learning pipeline using Kale.
    In the following example, we are going to use the Kale's JupyterLab Extension for building our kubeflow pipeline.

 ## Section 1: KFP Pipeline